 On February 26, 2004, the Company entered into an agreement with Dr. Stephen Hsu.
 PhD. to create green tea skin care products.
 Dr. Hsu is entitled to a commission of 3% of the net factory sales of all of the Company's products using the green tea serum created exclusively for the Company by Dr. Hsu.
-The Company incurred commissions of \$80,832 to Dr. Hsu for the fiscal year ended November 30, 2009.
+The Company incurred commissions of \$42,174 to Dr. Hsu for the fiscal year ended November 30, 2010.

 On May 18, 2004, The Company entered into a license agreement with Tea-Guard, Inc. to manufacture and distribute Mega -T Green Tea chewing gum and Mega -T Green Tea mints.
 The Company pays a royalty of 6% of net sales of all products sold under the license agreement.
 The license agreement was amended on March 31, 2009, granting the Company a non-exclusive license, with no minimum royalty required.
 The royalty rate of 6% of net sales will remain unchanged during the term, including any term renewals, of the amended license agreement.
-The Company incurred royalties of \$36,586 to Tea-Guard, Inc. for the fiscal year ended November 30, 2009.
+The Company incurred royalties of \$15,117 to Tea-Guard, Inc. for the fiscal year ended November 30, 2010.

 Effective November 3, 2008, the Company entered into an agreement with Continental Quest Corp., to purchase certain trademarks and inventory relating to the Pain Bust R business for \$285,106 paid at closing.
 In addition, the Company agreed to pay a royalty equal to 2% of net sales of all Pain Bust R products, which are topical analgesics, until an aggregate royalty of \$1,250,000 is paid, at which time the royalty payments will cease.
-The Company incurred royalties of \$12,301 to Continental Quest Corp. for the fiscal year ended November 30, 2009.
+The Company incurred royalties of \$21,315 to Continental Quest Corp. for the fiscal year ended November 30, 2010.

 On March 22, 2002, the Company entered into an agreement with Joann Bradvica, granting the Company an exclusive license to manufacture and sell an Earlobe Patch Support for Earrings.
 The agreement provided for a royalty of 10% of net sales of the licensed product.
 A new agreement was entered into and effective on June 8, 2009 at the same royalty rate, and provides for a minimum royalty of \$40,000 for annual periods beginning July 1, 2009 in order to maintain the license.
-The Company incurred royalties of \$37,392 to Joann Bradvica for the fiscal year ended November 30, 2009.
+The Company incurred royalties of \$38,053 to Joann Bradvica for the fiscal year ended November 30, 2010.

 On March 14, 2009, the Company entered into an agreement with LaRosa Innovation, LLC, granting the Company an exclusive license to manufacture and sell Instant Arm Lifts and Instant Thigh Lifts.
 The agreement provides for a royalty of 5% of net sales until the Licensor receives \$5,000,000 in aggregate royalties, at which time the royalty rate shall be reduced to 1% of net sales.
 The license agreement provides for a minimum royalty of \$150,000 for the first eighteen month period of the agreement, and \$150,000 per year thereafter in order to maintain the license.
-The Company incurred royalties of \$21,026 to LaRosa Innovations, LLC for the fiscal year ended November 30, 2009, representing a portion of the initial eighteenmonth minimum royalty period.
+The Company incurred royalties of (\$8,860) to LaRosa Innovations, LLC for the fiscal year ended November 30, 2010, representing a portion of the initial eighteen-month minimum royalty period.
+The Company informed LaRosa Innovations, LLC in May, 2010 that it was not going to continue marketing the licensed products.